Adnan20051383/NewsProject-Django-Roshan/README.md

 # 📰 NewsProject-Django_Roshan

-**NewsProject-Django_Roshan** is a Dockerized Django application that scrapes the latest news articles from [Zoomit.ir](https://www.zoomit.ir), filters them based on tags and keywords, and stores them in a PostgreSQL database.
+**NewsProject-Django_Roshan** is a Dockerized Django application that scrapes the latest news articles from [Zoomit.ir](https://www.zoomit.ir), filters them based on tags and keywords, and stores them in a SQLITE database.
 It uses **Celery with Redis** for periodic background task execution and **Flower** for task monitoring.

 ---